marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

         '''
 ```

-- We'll tackle the input block first
-- `expand` is another Snakemake convenience function that fills in wildcards using lists of values provided by matching keyword arguments
-  - For example, `rules.basic_stats.output` is the string `'f'results_smk/{genre}/{title}_stats.tsv'`, so Snakemake will use the `GENRE` and `TITLE` lists to generate the path to the count statistics for every book
-  - (By default, `expand` yields every combination of the provided wildcard values, but we can specify matched inputs by providing `zip` as the second argument)
+We'll tackle the input block first. `expand` is another Snakemake convenience function that fills in wildcards using lists of values provided by matching keyword arguments.
+For example, `rules.basic_stats.output` is the string `'f'results_smk/{genre}/{title}_stats.tsv'`, so Snakemake will use the `GENRE` and `TITLE` lists to generate the path to the count statistics for every book.
+(By default, `expand` yields every combination of the provided wildcard values, but we can specify matched inputs by providing `zip` as the second argument).

-- Now let's take a look at the shell block
-- In contrast to its counterpart in Nextflow, this script for merging the TSVs is considerably more involved
-- Because Snakemake only models the relationship between files, it lacks features for directly manipulating metadata and file contents
-- Instead, we must extract this information from the file paths themselves using a variety of bash scripting tricks
-  - Most of the commands use familiar idioms like redirection and command substitution, but some involve less common syntax
-  - For example, the first line reads the input into an array variable using a [here string](https://tldp.org/LDP/abs/html/x17837.html)
-    - Because the `read` command splits its input using whitespace, this single line forces the pipeline to disallow spaces in its input file names
-    - This is generally good practice anyway, but it does illustrate how using bash for data manipulation can introduce unexpected constraints
-  - Another example of advanced syntax is the line `title=${{base%%_*}}`, which uses a bash feature for [trimming substrings from variables](https://tldp.org/LDP/abs/html/string-manipulation.html) to extract the title from the input file
+Now let's take a look at the shell block.
+In contrast to its counterpart in Nextflow, this script for merging the TSVs is considerably more involved.
+Because Snakemake only models the relationship between files, it lacks features for directly manipulating metadata and file contents.
+Instead, we must extract this information from the file paths themselves using a variety of bash scripting tricks.
+Most of the commands use familiar idioms like redirection and command substitution, but some involve less common syntax.
+For example, the first line reads the input into an array variable using a [here string](https://tldp.org/LDP/abs/html/x17837.html).
+Because the `read` command splits its input using whitespace, this single line forces the pipeline to disallow spaces in its input file names.
+This is generally good practice anyway, but it does illustrate how using bash for data manipulation can introduce unexpected constraints.
+Another piece of advanced syntax is the line `title=${{base%%_*}}`, which uses a bash feature for [trimming substrings from variables](https://tldp.org/LDP/abs/html/string-manipulation.html) to extract the title from the input file.

 ### Calculating and aggregating pairwise similarities
-- Likewise, calculating and aggregating the pairwise similarities presents additional challenges
-- As before, we'll save explicitly enumerating the input files until the "gather" step, so the rule for running `jsd_divergence.py` will use wildcards
-- There's a problem though
-- `jsd_divergence.py` accepts two file paths, which in this case are produced by the same rule and have the same wildcard names (`genre` and `title`)
-- As a result, there's no way to distinguish the two when constructing the output file path
-- However, because rule inputs and outputs are strings, we can easily modify the wildcard names with built-in Python methods
+Likewise, calculating and aggregating the pairwise similarities presents additional challenges.
+As before, we'll save explicitly enumerating the input files until the "gather" step, so the rule for running `jsd_divergence.py` will use wildcards.
+There's a problem though. `jsd_divergence.py` accepts two file paths, which in this case are produced by the same rule and have the same wildcard names (`genre` and `title`).
+As a result, there's no way to distinguish the two when constructing the output file path.
+However, because rule inputs and outputs are strings, we can easily modify the wildcard names with built-in Python methods.

 ```python
 rule jsd_divergence: